marekbobrowski/skirmish-online/README.md

 ### Adding tasks

 There's an option to add tasks per every session/connection/player (whatever you want to call it).
 Task is an operation that is regularly completed with specified time interval (for example - health or mana regen like in World of Warcraft).
 To create such task, add new task performer class in `server/tasking/task_performers` and inherit from `TaskPerformerBase`.
 Specify time interval in seconds by assigning it to `INTERVAL` class field.
 Override `task_tick()` method to perform some operation on available `Session` object.

+### Adding / handling new spells

+In order to create new spell, navigate to `server/spell_handler/handlers` package.
+Create new class that will inherit from `BaseSpellHandler` and import it in package's `__init__.py` so it's automatically registered in the spell handlers' bank.
+Currently the spells are quite limited and primitive.
+They all instantly deal damage and are AoE (since there's no targeting).
+The only difference is the range of dealt damage, mana cost, cooldown, played animation.
+You specify those in the class fields `ANIMATION`, `DAMAGE_RANGE`, `MANA_COST` etc. Only with the cooldowns you have to deal inside `server/cache/spells.py` (at least currently).

+### Adding / handling new text commands

+To create a new text command that can be sent by the client, navigate to `server/text_command_handler/handlers`.
+Create a class that will inherit from `BaseTextCommandHandler` and import it in package's `__init__.py`.
+In your new class specify the `KEYWORD` class field (e. g. "/teleport").
+Assign `LENGTH` field (an integer) that tells how many arguments your new command requires.
+Override the abstract method `handle_command()` to handle the command.
+First passed argument is stored in `self.command_vector[1]`, second is stored in `self.command_vector[2]` etc.